-Actors do not often work year-round and are therefore paid by the hour or by the performance.
-Therefore, actors may hold other jobs to earn money in between roles.
+Actors do not always work year-round and are paid by the hour or by the performance.
+Therefore, many actors hold other jobs to earn money in between roles.

 While musicians might perform in concert halls for screaming fans, they may also play primarily in recording studios, or perform at bars or private events (such as weddings or private parties).

-Musicians may perform in a variety of styles, ranging from rock to classical to jazz.
-Many musicians do not work year round and are often paid by the hour or by the performance.
+Teacher salaries vary depending on the type of school and the grade level.
 Most teacher positions require at least a bachelor’s degree, and public school teachers require state-issued certification or licensure.

 The scientists who make the least amount of money on average are agricultural and food science technicians.
 The scientists who make the most money on average are physicists and astronomers.

 Some firefighters specialize in handling hazardous materials or managing forest fires.
 Firefighters typically need to pass a series of written and physical tests and often hold an emergency medical technician (EMT) certification.